yarisvt/tyk-docs/tyk-docs/content/integrate/3rd-party-identity-providers/dashboard-login-okta-tib.md

 # Login to your Dashboard using LDAP via Okta

-## An end-to-end working example of login to the *Dashboard* using Okta as IdP.
+This is an end to end worked example of how you can use Okta and our Tyk Identity Broker (TIB) to log in to your Dashboard.

 ### Okta's side:
 1. Create developer account on Okta